-Unique documentary on moral injury premieres Sunday at Harris Center before going national
+Unique documentary on moral injury premieres on National Television in November

 For decades, we’ve heard about the devastating, life-altering effects that war has on our veterans, from physical injuries to Post-Traumatic Stress Disorder (PTSD).
 But there’s another form of pain that many veterans experience, though it’s not as commonly discussed.
 Thanks to the efforts of a Folsom resident and award-winning journalist, this issue is now being brought to light.